Child sexual abuse: Teachers

 According to a 2010 UNICEF report, 46% of Congolese schoolgirls confirmed that they had been victims of sexual harassment, abuse, and violence committed by their teachers or other school personnel.
 In Mozambique, a study by the Ministry of Education found that 70 percent of female respondents reported knowing teachers who use sexual intercourse as a necessary condition to advance students to the next grade.
 A survey by Promundo found that 16% of girls in North Kivu said they had been forced to have sex with their teachers.
 According to UNICEF, teachers in Mali are known to use "La menace du bic rouge" ("the threat of the red pen"), using the threat of bad grades to coerce girls into acquiescing to sexual advances.
 According to Plan International, 16% of children in Togo, for instance, named a teacher as responsible for the pregnancy of a classmate.

 Prevalence

 Global

-Based on self-disclosure data, a 2011 meta-analysis of 217 studies estimated a global prevalence of 12.7%–18% for girls and 7.6% for boys.
+Based on self-disclosure data, a 2011 meta-analysis of 217 studies between 1980 and 2008 estimated a global prevalence of 12.7%–18% for girls and 7.6% for boys.
 The rates of self-disclosed abuse for specific continents were as follows:

-A 2009 meta-analysis of 65 studies from 22 countries found a global prevalence of 19.7% for females and 7.9% for males.
+A 2009 meta-analysis of 65 studies from 22 countries found a global prevalence of 19.7% for females and 7.9% for males for some form of child sexual abuse prior to the age of 18.
 In that analysis, Africa had the highest prevalence rate of child sexual abuse (34.4%), primarily because of high rates in South Africa; Europe showed the lowest prevalence rate (9.2%); and America and Asia had prevalence rates between 10.1% and 23.9%.

+Some scientists argue that prevalence rates are much higher, and that many cases of child abuse are never reported.
+One study found that professionals failed to report approximately 40% of the child sexual abuse cases they encountered.